CaronLab/mhc-validator/README.md

 # network with no extra features added to input), do this:
 validator.run()

-# To run in "MV+MHC" configuration (fully connected neural network
+# To run in "MV+APP" configuration (fully connected neural network
 # with NetMHCpan and/or MHCFlurry predictions added to the standard PIN features), do this:
 validator.run(netmhcpan=True, mhcflurry=True)